 - Allegations of sponsored research misconduct

-The Consolidated Hearing Committee consists of a pool of at least 30 faculty members nominated by the Personnel and Elections Committee of the Academic Senate.
+The Senate Consolidated Hearing Committee consists of a pool of at least 30 faculty members nominated by the Personnel and Elections Committee of the Academic Senate.
 The Executive Committee of the Senate reviews the nominees and, in consultation with the administration, provides a slate to the Senate.
 The Senate votes sufficient members to fill the pool.
-CHC pool members are normally appointed for six-year staggered terms.
+SCHC pool members are normally appointed for six-year staggered terms.
 There may be expedited elections if necessary to fill vacancies in the pool or to provide sufficient members for a particular panel.